omaraladin/k8s-abc/storage-and-volumes/README.md

 # Persistent Volumes
 Allows you to treat storage as an abstract resource and consume it with your Pods
+Uses a set of attroibutes to describe the underlying storage resource, whether a disk or a cloudStorageObject

 It goes like this:
 |- PersistentVolume -> PersistentVolumeClaim "assigned to the pod" -> Pod
+|- StorageClassName
+    |
+    V
+    "created to specify a storageClass"